-Trail elements were established in Alternative 5 based upon the following goals; 1) limit the increase of new trails to 30-35 miles, 2) establish a suite of new trail facilities, 3) establish a limited off-road, single-track bicycle trail area of approximately 10 miles, 4) limit expansion of equestrian trail, while improving facilities and existing trails for this use, and 5) provide trails that limit their overall impact to park resources.
+Trail elements were established in Alternative 5 based upon the following goals; 1) limit the increase of new trails to 30-35 miles, 2) establish a suite of new trail facilities, 3) establish a limited mountain bike trail area of approximately 10 miles, 4) limit expansion of equestrian trail, while improving facilities and existing trails for this use, and 5) provide trails that limit their overall impact to park resources.
 Alternative 5 would increase total trail miles within CVNP by 37 miles from existing conditions if fully implemented.
 Trail elements included in the Preferred Alternative are listed below.
-"Conditional" trails are subject to the development of other facilities or activities conducted prior to implementation.
-These activities are described under each individual conditional trail.
+"Conditional" trails are subject to the development of other facilities prior to implementation.